gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Upgraded to Groovy 2.4.4

 The Gradle API now uses Groovy 2.4.4.
-Previously it was using Groovy 2.3.10.
-This change should be transparent to the majority of users, however it can imply some minor breaking changes.
+Previously, it was using Groovy 2.3.10.
+This change should be transparent to the majority of users; however, it can imply some minor breaking changes.
 Please refer to the [Groovy language changelogs](http://groovy-lang.org/changelogs.html) for further details.

 ### New PMD violations due to type resolution changes